Effects of residence/domicile: arrivals and departures during a tax year - split year treatment for years from 2013-14

 - The individual would have been chargeable to CGT under TCGA1992/S10* (non-UK resident trading through a branch or agency) had the individual been not resident in the UK for the year see CG25515

-- Gains attributed under TCGA92/S86 that arise in a year are treated as falling within the UK part of a slit year.
-See CG38400+.
+- Gains attributed under TCGA92/S86 that arise in a year are treated as falling within the UK part of a split year.
+See CG38400 onwards.